xdbfoundation/DigitalBits/performance-eval/performance-eval.md

 This scenario looks at the overhead of flooding transactions and SCP messages (required for transactions to be included in a ledger).

 ### Built-in load generator
-stellar-core has a built-in load generator that allows to inject transactions on private networks.
+digitalbits-core has a built-in load generator that allows to inject transactions on private networks.
-See the `generateload` [command](docs/software/commands.md) for more detail.
+See the `generateload` [command](https://developers.digitalbits.io/software/DigitalBits/docs/software/commands) for more detail.

 ## Micro-benchmarks